Mapping out energy industry-focused vocational training needs and partners in Rwanda

-The long term vision was to create a energy industry focused vocational education and training centre with multi-stakeholder cooperation.
-The challenge is to create a sustainable and beneficial model for the collaboration that will prosper in the future.
+The long-term vision was to create an energy industry-focused vocational education and training center with multi-stakeholder cooperation.
+The challenge is to create a sustainable and beneficial model for collaboration that will prosper in the future.

 The project included three phases:

-- Field study in Rwanda including meetings with several educational institutions, chambers of commerce, development agencies, Ministries and companies.
+- Field study in Rwanda included meetings with several educational institutions, chambers of commerce, development agencies, Ministries, and companies.

-- Final report and a project plan how to create a permanent Rwandan – Finnish vocational and business development centre in Rwanda.
+- Final report and a project plan on how to create a permanent Rwandan – Finnish vocational and business development center in Rwanda.